 MR. ENGEL: Another story.
-We had more-a little bit more about Estella Farrish and her connection with- MR. FARRISH: And my mother was-
+We had more-a little bit more about Estella Farrish and her connection with-

-MR. FARRISH: And my mother was
+MR. FARRISH: And my mother was-

 MRS. FARRISH: Curator.

 MR. FARRISH: She was the first curator of the historical society and we were poor church mice at that time.
 Hell, we couldn't even afford to do anything.
 George Mead made her manager of the two blocks, the River Block and the other block.